pulumi/docs/content/docs/reference/pkg/azure-nextgen/network/virtualnetwork.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const virtualNetwork = new azure_nextgen.network.latest.VirtualNetwork("virtualNetwork", {
+const virtualNetwork = new azure_nextgen.network.VirtualNetwork("virtualNetwork", {
     addressSpace: {
         addressPrefixes: ["10.0.0.0/16"],
     },